Meghan Markle Sparkles at Her First Awards Ceremony with Husband-to-Be Prince Harry

 Meghan joined Harry on the judging panel of the Endeavour Fund.
 “The panel considered some submissions and they went through those with other people, spending a day considering the submissions and helped to make the decisions along with the rest of the panel,” a royal source says.

+Despite not being a member of the royal family yet, Meghan handed out one of the awards.
+“I’m truly privileged to be here,” she said in a short speech before handing out the prize.

-William and Harry honored the widow and children of the late explorer during last year’s awards.
+William and Harry honored Worsley’s widow, Joanna Worsley, and children during last year’s awards.

 “The best way that we can thank Henry, the best way we can honor his memory is to create a legacy,” William said in an emotional speech last year.
 “The award of a prize in his name is but a small part of this legacy, a gesture offered to show how much Henry meant to us.
 A much more significant and meaningful legacy can be fulfilled by you — the community for whom Henry sacrificed so much.”